-The failed bill would have allowed motorcyclists age 21 and older to choose whether or not to wear a helmet if they had a license for at least five years and carried at least the minimum required insurance including $15,000 in medical payments insurance coverage and health insurance.
+The failed bill would have allowed motorcyclists age 21 and older to choose whether to wear a helmet if they had a license for at least five years and carried at least the minimum required insurance, including $15,000 in medical payments insurance coverage and health insurance.

 Supporters of the bill argued that it should up to the individual, that this was about adults making the decision to ride without a helmet.
 Opponents argued that the use of public highways is a privilege, not a right, so safety rules apply in the same way that we have speed limits so that we do not put others at risk for a chosen conduct.

 Others argued that even though there would be insurance requirements, the public would end up paying for the expenses associated with the injuries and deaths, whether in the form of health care, or in the form of public assistance for those family members left behind after a wage earner’s untimely death.
 After the fact is too late to evaluate whether a person was adequately insured.
 It is a lot easier to spot the absence of a helmet than it is to detect inadequate or non-existent insurance coverage.

 I agree with Senator Mike Woelfel of Cabell County, who said the bill which would have repealed the existing helmet law should have been named the Organ Donor Act of 2017.
 According to Senator Woelfel, “Repealing the existing law requiring helmets would lead to an increase in medical bills and long-term care expenses for people with head injuries, and those expenses would end up being paid with taxpayer money.”